SchottdorfLab/Neural_VAE_ODE/README.md

 * Written by: Kathleen Higgins
 * Built for: Schottdorf Lab

-## Current Challenges:
-Moving the data from the simulated data and scaling, also re-running data visualizations on the new model output.
 ## Most Recent Updates:
 November 16th, 3:49pm:
 - Completed run of most recent data, reaching 0.29 R^2 on e65 data.